MARUHABAA – WELCOME TO REEFSCAPERS !

 Development is a fatality we have to face.
 Humans have heavily modified the surface of the earth to sustain an ever growing population.
 We engineer our terrestrial environment, but often pay a lot less attention to the marine aspect, especially in terms of ecology.

 Mitigation or compensation can be achieved if only we could reprioritise the investments.
-In areas, Reefscapers installed thriving reefs in areas excavated for beach replenishment.
-In what was left as a grave yard we have created a thriving reef in a few years, with lots of fishes, a lot of them juveniles.
+Reefscapers has installed thriving reefs in areas excavated for beach replenishment.
+In what was left as a grave yard we have created a fully-fledged reef in a few years, with lots of fishes, a lot of them juveniles.
 Better still, these reefs are not fished at all and act as small scale marine protected areas.
 Through a greater mastery of the transplantation and increased understanding of the ecological processes, we will learn ways to engineer the marine environment in order to make it more diverse, more productive, help with aesthetics, recreational aspects and even coastal protection.

 Corals are the major building blocks of this ecosystem, yet we know very little about how to manipulate them.
 Only a few years back, coral propagation was criticized as ineffective, causing more death than growth, but the success of the Reefscapers, among others, is turning the tables.
 On the land, we have very much learnt to manipulate trees, select them in order to get them adapted to different environments.
 It is time we take a similar direction for corals, learn more about their in situ characteristics, select them for their resistance and propagate them efficiently.